 When is Channukah celebrated?

-This year (2021), Channukah will begin at sundown on 28 November and end at nightfall on 6 December.
+This year (2022), Channukah will begin at sundown on 18 December and end at nightfall on 26 December.
 Every year, the date is slightly different.
 That’s because we celebrate our holidays according to the Hebrew calendar, which is different from the widely used Gregorian calendar.
 Channukah begins every year on the 25th day of the Hebrew month, Kislev.
-Usually, this day falls in December, but this year it came early.
+Usually, this day falls in December.

 Here’s a nice video about Channukah from National Geographic: